elastic/apm-agent-go/docs/release-notes/deprecations.md

 ---
-navigation_title: "Elastic APM Go Agent"
+navigation_title: "Deprecations"
 ---

-# Elastic APM deprecations
+# {{apm-go-agent}} deprecations [elastic-apm-go-agent-deprecations]
+Over time, certain Elastic functionality becomes outdated and is replaced or removed.
+To help with the transition, Elastic deprecates functionality for a period before removal, giving you time to update your applications.

-Review the deprecated functionality for your Elastic APM version.
+Review the deprecated functionality for {{apm-go-agent}}.
 While deprecations have no immediate impact, we strongly encourage you update your implementation after you upgrade.

-% To learn how to upgrade, check out <upgrade docs>.
+To learn how to upgrade, check out [Upgrading](/reference/upgrading.md).

 % ## Next version
 % **Release date:** Month day, year